zerkalica/babel-plugin-transform-metadata/README.md

 flowtype and typescript reflection does not support type annotations as value keys, so we use some trick with typecast.

-WARNING: interface name must be unique.
-It's difficult to generate unique key on each interface.

 ```js
 import type {SomeType} from './types'
 // import magic _ from babel-plugin-transform-metadata/_